 - MIN_TRACKING_CONFIDENCE: Ranges from [0.0 – 1.0].
 It is the minimum confidence value for a landmark to be considered tracked.
 The default value is 0.5.

-Usually, the default values do a good job; hence we are not passing any argument in mp_pose.Pose().
+Usually, the default values do a good job.
+Hence we are not passing any argument in mp_pose.Pose().

-Check out this link for more information on APIs.
 The following section deals with the processing of the RGB frames, from which we can extract the pose landmarks later.
 At last, we convert the image back to OpenCV-friendly BGR color space.

 # Capture frames.